Board of Directors

 Brian J. Underdown, Ph.D.

 Brian J. Underdown, Ph.D. has served as a member of our Board of Directors since November 2009.
 Dr. Underdown is a Venture Partner with Lumira Capital Corp., having served as a Managing Director with Lumira from September 1997-December 2015.
 His investment focus has been on therapeutics in both new and established companies in both Canada and the United States.
 Prior to joining Lumira and it's antecedent company MDS Capital Corp, Dr. Underdown held a number of senior management positions in the biopharmaceutical industry and at universities.
-Dr. Underdown's current board positions include the following private companies: enGene Inc., Kisoji Biotechnology Inc., Naegis Pharmaceuticals Inc. and Osteo QC.
+Dr. Underdown's current board positions include the following private companies: Kisoji Biotechnology Inc., Naegis Pharmaceuticals Inc. and Osteo QC.
 Formation Biologics and Osteo QC.
-Some of Dr. Underdown's previous board roles include: Argos Therapeutics (ARGS-Q), ID Biomedical (acquired by GSK), and Ception Therapeutics (acquired by Cephalon).
+Some of Dr. Underdown's previous board roles include: Argos Therapeutics (NASDAQ: ARGS), ID Biomedical (acquired by GSK), enGene Inc. and Ception Therapeutics (acquired by Cephalon).
 He has served on a number of Boards and advisory bodies of government-sponsored research organizations including CANVAC, the Canadian National Centre of Excellence in Vaccines, Ontario Genomics Institute (Chair), Allergen, the Canadian National Centre of Excellence in Allergy and Asthma.
-Dr. Underdown obtained his Ph.D. in immunology from McGill University and undertook post-doctoral studies at Washington University School of Medicine
+Dr. Underdown obtained his Ph.D. in immunology from McGill University and undertook post-doctoral studies at Washington University School of Medicine.

 Shawn K. Singh